-Powys Teaching Health Board

-Aneurin Bevan University Health Board
+Powys Teaching Health Board Monmouthshire Aneurin Bevan University Health Board Powys

-Powys

-Powys

 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period has remained level. - Compared with last week, the signal has decreased across the region.
-However, the signal increased at Builth Wells and Monmouth (Wyesham) and remained level at Talgarth. - No indicators were triggered during the last reporting period. - There was one sample missing from each of the sites in the region.
+However, the overall signal change in that period is a decrease. - Compared with last week, the signal has increased across the region.
+However, the signal decreased at Talgarth. - The Rapid Increase indicator was triggered at Builth Wells and Llandrindod Wells during the last reporting period. - There was one sample missing from each of the sites in the region.